NeoGeographyToolkit/StereoPipelineTest/README.txt

 added to ASP.

 StereoPipelineTest uses the Python py.test framework to run the tests.
-This framework needs Python >= 2.6, which can be installed as follows:
+This framework needs Python >= 2.6.
+It can be installed as follows:

 pip install --user pytest
 pip install --user pytest-xdist